How to light your fire? Ferrocerium, reliable in all weather conditions & Flax tow

 Place the ferrocerium rod firmly on top of the tinder,

-3. Scrape with a sharp angle
+3. Scrape at a sharp angle

-4. Direct the sparks
+4. Directing the sparks

 5. Build the fire

-Why we included it in our hardware
+Why we integrated it into our hardware

-Ferrocerium available directly on the site!
+Ferrocérium available directly on the website!

 Here's how to make it, step by step: